 The so-called change in value figure is relevant for the increase in reimbursements of hospital treatments.
 It is used to compensate for rising costs in the hospital market, particularly with regard to personnel and material costs.
-The change in value figure is redetermined each year for the following year.
-For the year 2015 it was 2.53% (2014: 2.81%).
+The change in value figure is

+2 Total costs, gross, of the German hospitals, less academic research and teaching redetermined each year for the following year.
+For the year 2016 it was 2.95% (2015: 2.53%).